How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

 What does concern us here is the impact this will have on CX leaders and the contact centers they manage, which is why we’ll cover some of the best practices of successfully using AI agents in this section.

 AI agents are capable of being improved in a bevy of different ways.
-You should implement systems to gather your users’ impressions and use them to update your systems.
+You should implement systems to gather customer feedback, and use it to update your backend systems accordingly.

 5. Let AI and humans play their strongest roles.